Zzy9797/FedKDDC/README.md

 Per-FedAvg | 86.92 | FedKDDC | 92.16±0.15
 pFedMe | 64.16 | |

-### Table 6:
+### Results of homogeneous data partition:
+When data is homogeneous, excessive personalization can sometimes affect model performance.
+To validate the effectiveness of proposed FedKDDC under data homogeneity, we conduct the experiments on CIFAR-10 and CIFAR-100 under independent and identically distributed data partition.

-Accuracy (%) comparisons of image classification task on the datasets CIFAR-10 and CIFAR-100 under homogeneous data partitioning.
+Table 6: Accuracy (%) comparisons of image classification task on the datasets CIFAR-10 and CIFAR-100 under homogeneous data partitioning
  Method  | CIFAR-10  | CIFAR-100
  ---- | ----- | ------
 FedAvg | 67.12 | 31.10